Lisa Andersen: Background

 Andersen began surfing at the age of 15 in Ormond Beach, Florida.
 In the early 1980s women's surfing was underground, and surfing in general was seen as a man's sport.
 However, Andersen worked hard to impress her peers with her smooth but aggressive style.
 At 16, because of her parents disapproval of her love of surfing, she decided to run away to Huntington Beach, California to pursue her passion and train with the best surfers in America.
 Subsequently, she entered amateur competitions and won 35 National Scholastic Surfing Association trophies in eight months and, later, the US Championships at Sebastien Inlet in 1987.
 After this victory, she became a professional surfer and finished her first year on the tour ranked 12th and was elected Rookie of the Year.
 She won her first pro event in 1990 in Australia, but she struggled with remaining focused throughout the competitive season with the multiple contests over the span of a surfing year.
 She later found improved concentration after the birth of her first child, daughter Erika.
 Only a month after giving birth, she reached the final in Japan.

 After making competitive history as a single mom, Andersen's persona soon became iconic, transforming women's surfing more than any surfer before her.
 Andersen did not simply change how women surf but also how they are perceived.
 She inspired many young girls to the sport.
 She also played a major role along with her sponsor Roxy in changing women's beach fashion with the development of the women's boardshorts.

 After battling back injuries and giving birth to her second child, Mason, Andersen semi retired in 2001 and moved into a global brand ambassador role with Roxy.
 She is the subject of Nick Carroll's biography "Fearlessness".

-As a result of women like her, female surfers gained equal pay in 2018.